Olly Blackburn: musikmotion Labs

-In 2022 Blackburn co-founded musik'motion Labs in collaboration with The University of North Texas, a platform for exploring the intersection between music and moving image across all media through in-depth interviews with leading artists and composers.
+In 2022 Blackburn co-founded musikmotion Labs in collaboration with The University of North Texas, a platform for exploring the intersection between music and moving image across all media through in-depth interviews with leading artists and composers.
 Participants include the Academy Award-winning composers Anne Dudley and Michael Giacchino, Goya Award-winner Zeltia Montes, cross-media artist, composer and performer Ben Frost, Daniel Pemberton and Tyler Bates.